karlo-babic/paradigms-py/2-Declarative-Programming.md

 ## 4. The Principle of Immutability

-In our journey through the declarative paradigm, we've focused on functions that are pure and predictable.
-This predictability relies on a critical assumption: that the **data objects** our functions operate on cannot be changed in unexpected ways.
-This leads to a key concept in Python's data model: **mutability**.
+In declarative programming, we've focused on functions that are pure and predictable.
+This predictability relies on the assumption: the **data objects** our functions operate on cannot be changed in unexpected ways.
+This leads to an important concept in Python's data model: **mutability**.

 ### Variables vs. Objects: A Quick Clarification